 In fact, research shows 71% of software rollouts fail, are late or are over budget.

-To make sure you find the right QMS solution, make sure you clearly define your needs up front, and consider the following factors in your prospective vendors.
+To make sure you find the right QMS, make sure you clearly define your needs up front, and consider the following factors in your prospective vendors.

 - Flexibility.
 Operational excellence demands a QMS flexible enough to change as your processes continue to evolve in the future.Â